Wimmics/KGnoVis/Presentation page - user.md

 ## Part 2 : Table

 The table contains the SPARQL results from the select.
-Those values are spread into x columns based on the variables given in the select part.
+Those values are spread into x columns based on the variables given in the select part of the request (meaning ?s, ?p, ?o).

 We've manually defined in the code 3 variables that will be the nodes and the links of the graph.

-The table displays by default 10 lines of data at a time, but the user can explore them.
+The table displays 10 lines of data at a time.

 ## Part 3 : Graph Results View